patevs/patevs/README.md

-# Hi there, I am a developer 👋
+# Hi there, I'm PatEvs 👋

+> I am a software developer from New Zealand :kiwi:

 ```md
                              \\\\\\\